 A message from the President

 In the short time that Survivors has been in existence we have made significant progress and achieved some bold successes.
-Despite major challenges, we continue to be committed to our core values of being a community centric, solution oriented, fair and transparent organisation
+Despite major challenges, we continue to be committed to our core values of being a community centric, solution oriented, fair and transparent organization.

 Setting up Survivors was like a dream for me, one that has been in the making for over twenty years.
 The idea is to have a practical, cost-effective and solution orientated approach to address the gaps in pursuit of positive social change.
 Survivors strives to provide that model and set a new benchmark in the field of development.

-On behalf of myself and the members of the Board, I thank you all for being part of this small but meaningful journey and we hope to have your continued
+On behalf of myself and the members of the Board, I thank you all for being part of this small but meaningful journey and we hope to have your continued support.

 - Vice-President and Co-Founder